annejooyun/Heis_2020_GO/Heis_Go/README.md

 When an order is executed at a floor, all orders registered at that floor in the order handler are executed.
 The order distributer must be informed of which orders the elevator has executed, to be able to

+## Description of the modules:

+### stateMachine:
+The stateMachine module is in charge of running one elevator according to the description.
+It has four triggers: Button pushed, floor detected, order received and timeOut.

+Button pushed:

+When a button is pushed on the elevator, a message with the respective order is sent on the channel "orders_to_order_handler".
+The order handler then distributes the order to the right elevator.

+Floor detected:

+When the floor sensor detects a new floor, a message with the floor number is sent on the channel "drv_floors".
+The state machine then saves the previous floor in a variable and then updates the elevator object to contain the floor detected.
+The floor indicator light is also turned on on the floor detected.

+If we have arrived at a new floor we shall do the following:
+If we are meant to stop on the floor, we stop the elevator and executes the orders.
+Since we now are at a new floor, the elevator object has now changed, and we send a message on the status update channel.

+Order received:

+An order is received from the order handler on the channel "incoming_orders".
+We should then add the order to our execution list, and set the light in the correct order button.
+If we are in Idle, we should execute the order immediately.

+### orderDistributer